Coronavirus: Tony Blair calls for millions to be vaccinated in January in ‘radical acceleration’ of programme - News 24

 “The logic behind age is naturally heightened risk of mortality”, he said.

-Scientists Professor Lawrence Young and Professor Robert Dingwall explained the new variant is more transmissible because it “sticks” more easily to receptors in the throat and nose – which preliminary research also suggests is the reason it seems to be more prevalent among children.
+Scientists say the new variant is more transmissible because it “sticks” more easily to receptors in the throat and nose – which preliminary research also suggests is the reason it seems to be more prevalent among children.

 “I know all the objections, but it will happen.
 It’s the only way the world will function and for lockdowns to no longer be the sole course of action”, Mr Blair said.